Scribery/tlog/README.md

 recording and playback respectively. `Tlog-rec` is intended to be the user's login shell.
 It puts itself between the actual user's shell and the terminal upon user login, logging everything that passes through.
-At the moment, `tlog-play` can only playback recordings from ElasticSearch.
-However, other sources are going to be implemented in future releases.
+At the moment, `tlog-play` can playback recordings from ElasticSearch or from a file written by `tlog-rec` with `file` writer selected.

 Building
 --------